Fitzjerald/data_science_projects/README.md

 # Data Science & Machine Learning Portfolio
 Welcome to my Data Science and Machine Learning portfolio!
-This repository showcases a collection of projects where I applied a variety of statistical techniques, data analysis methods, and machine learning models.
+This repository showcases a collection of projects where I applied a variety of statistical techniques, data analysis methods, and machine learning models, primarily using **Python** and **R**.
 Each project represents a unique exploration into data-driven insights and predictive modeling.

 The projects in this repository stem from a blend of inspirations: